TEN YEARS AGO TODAY! THE REAL TEST OF THE 2014 HUSQVARNA FC250

 Fork leg height: 5mm up

-Note: When the forks are new, they need about an hour of riding to break in.
+Note: When the forks are new, they need about an hour or two of riding to break in.
 Lighter riders might want to lower the oil height by an additional 5-10cc, depending on skill level.
 Decrease the oil height until the mid-stroke harshness is gone, but not by so much that bottoming occurs.

 Q: WHAT ARE THE BEST WP SHOCK SETTINGS?